How to make M&V in commercial buildings reliable for pay-for-performance markets and energy performance contracts.

-Historically, accounting for the impact of such changes has created substantial uncertainty for all parties, and has lead to ongoing disputes about what are the “real” savings.
+Historically, accounting for the impact of such changes has created substantial uncertainty for all parties, and has led to ongoing disputes about what are the “real” savings.
 Addressing this uncertainty becomes increasingly important as the efficiency marketplace moves toward a pay-for-performance paradigm in which customers and utilities bank on cash flows based on M&V results.

-To solve for this problem, OpenEE automates routine adjustments for weather and building state using the OpenEEmeter, based on methods that have been validated by independent engineers on the IPMVP technical committee to comply with IPMVP requirements for routine adjustment and uncertainty analysis.
+To solve for this problem, Recurve automates routine adjustments for weather and building state using the OpenEEmeter, based on methods that have been validated by independent engineers on the IPMVP technical committee to comply with IPMVP requirements for routine adjustment and uncertainty analysis.

 We then set up an auditable system in which non-routine adjustments are defined contractually in advance and tracked and approved over time, based on IPMVP Option C, Whole Facility approach.
 Handling and quantification of non-routine adjustments often requires a site visit and professional assessment, as it is often not possible to determine with complete confidence if a change in consumption is the result of a non-routine change that should trigger an adjustment or a sign of a maintenance or other fault.